 Unfortunately for Cohen, while he was being celebrated, he also discovered he was being ripped off, and he filed suit against former manager Kelley Lynch, who had embezzled millions of dollars from him over the years.
 Though Cohen won a $7.9-million-dollar in 2006, he was never able to recoup the money, and the now-72-year-old bard was left without his retirement funds.

-By this point a grandfather and nearing his 80s, Cohen was, however, no mere relic of the past, and in early 2012 he released a new album of songs titled Old Ideas, which saw him return to the folk arrangements of his earlier and arguably best work.
-Reaching No. 3 in the U.S. and No. 1 in Canada and several European countries, it was the highest-charting album of Cohen’s career, rivaled only by his 2014 album Popular Problems, perhaps an indication that Cohen, like a fine wine, just got better with age.
-Prolific till the end, three weeks before his death, Cohen released You Want It Darker, recorded in his home while his health was rapidly declining.
+By this point a grandfather and nearing his 80s, Cohen was, however, no mere relic of the past, and in early 2012, he released a new album of songs titled Old Ideas, which saw him return to the folk arrangements of his earlier and arguably best work.
+Reaching No. 3 in the United States and No. 1 in Canada and several European countries, it was the highest-charting album of Cohen’s career, rivaled only by his 2014 album Popular Problems.
+Prolific until the end, three weeks before his death, Cohen released You Want It Darker, recorded in his home while his health was rapidly declining.
 His son Adam produced the album, and told Rolling Stone magazine, "At times I was very worried about his health, and the only thing that buoyed his spirits was the work itself.”

-Leonard Cohen died on November 7, 2016 at the age of 82.
+Cohen died on November 7, 2016, at the age of 82.
 At the time of the public announcement of Cohen’s passing on November 10, few details were revealed as to the circumstances.
-A week later, his manager Robert B. Kory stated the songwriter had fallen during the evening of November 7 and died in his sleep that night.
+A week later, his manager Robert B. Kory stated the songwriter had fallen on the evening of November 7 and died in his sleep that night.
 "The death was sudden, unexpected and peaceful," said Kory.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!